rocket-pool/RPIPs/RPIPs/RPIP-71.md

 Changing `network.reth.collateral.target` from 1 to 0 is needed so that ETH from exiting validators flows into the deposit pool rather than remaining as excess collateral in the rETH contract.
 Including Withdrawal Queue demand in `RocketDepositPool.getExcessBalance()` ensures that ETH freed from exits and new deposits can preferentially be used to satisfy withdrawal requests, rather than being available for rETH burns outside the queue.

-The redemption rate at which a request is fulfilled is chosen as the minimum between rate at time of request and time of fulfillment. rETH in the Withdrawal Queue cannot keep earning staking rewards or there would be an incentive to always keep rETH in the queue and mint new rETH once it can be fulfilled, as this improves liquidity of the position without losing rewards.
+The redemption rate at which a request is fulfilled is chosen as the minimum between the rate at time of request and time of fulfillment. rETH in the Withdrawal Queue cannot keep earning staking rewards or there would be an incentive to always keep rETH in the queue and mint new rETH once it can be fulfilled, as this improves liquidity of the position without losing rewards.
 At the same time, being in the Withdrawal Queue should not protect against rETH losing value in extreme slashing scenarios.

 ### Fulfilling Withdrawal Requests